-We at UX studio have a long history of working with developers during our projects, and fortunately, we get better and better at it every time.
+We at our UX company have a long history of working with developers during our projects, and fortunately, we get better and better at it every time.
 In fact, we now have our own developers and are opening up a Dev Studio so we can offer our clients complete service.

 Below, you will find some of our most important conclusions when it comes to design handoffs.
 Keep these anchor points in mind, for designers and developers equally, as well as product team leads and other managers.